-These are nonsurgical treatments used:
+These are non-surgical treatments used:

 - Make some changes in your activities – If you’re a runner, you may want to change to swimming or cycling for a while to see if your hip bursitis calms.
-Avoiding physical actions that irritate the trochanteric bursa are a start.
+Avoiding physical actions that irritate the trochanteric bursa is a start.

 - Non-steroidal anti-inflammatories (NSAIDs) – Ibuprofen, naproxen, piroxicam, celecoxib, and other NSAIDs can relieve the pain and control inflammation.

 - Physical therapy – We have a regimen of exercises that increase flexibility and strength in your hips.
 These may be done on your own, or with a physical therapist.
-We’ll also show pursue ice/heat therapy and possibly ultrasound.
+We’ll also show pursue ice/heat therapy and possibly an ultrasound.

-- Steroid injections – We can provide injections of a corticosteroid along with local anesthetic to relieve your pain.
+- Steroid injections – We can provide injections of a corticosteroid along with a local anesthetic to relieve your pain.
 This is a single injection directly into the trochanteric bursa.
 These injections can provide months of relief or even permanent relief in some cases.
 These injections need to be limited, however, because they can damage surrounding tissues.

 If nonsurgical treatment doesn’t relieve your symptoms of hip bursitis, Dr. Moore may opt for surgery.
-With hip bursitis, surgery is rarely needed, but in some cases the bursa remains inflamed and painful despite physical therapy and other treatment.
+With hip bursitis, surgery is rarely needed, but in some cases, the bursa remains inflamed and painful despite physical therapy and other treatment.
 Surgery involves removing the bursa.
 This doesn’t affect the function of the hip and it doesn’t damage the hip.

 Dr. Moore prefers to perform this surgery arthroscopically, if possible.
 He makes a small incision over the hip and a small camera, an arthroscope, is inserted.
 This provides guidance for miniature surgical instruments to be inserted through a second small incision to cut out the bursa.

-There is no set timeframe for your hip bursitis calming down.
+There is no set timeframe for your hip bursitis to calm down.
 Much of this depends on you and if you’re willing to make the changes necessary to avoid the stress you’ve been placing on your hips.
 This can involve lifestyle changes such as losing weight or committing to physical therapy to strengthen the support muscles.

 Usually, this is not an instant fix, however.
 It took time for your trochanteric bursa to become inflamed, and it will take a little time to calm it down and alleviate your pain.